Search

 how can my child sleep with all of these things on them?

-What do I do if I have question or need to reschedule or cancel the sleep study?
+What do I do if I have a question or need to reschedule or cancel the sleep study?

-Call 937-641-5004 Monday through Friday from 8:00 am to 4:00 pm.
-Please provide us at least 24 hours notice with rescheduling or cancellation requests.
+Call 937-641-5004 Monday through Friday from 8:00 am to 4:30 pm.
+Please provide us at least 24-hours notice with rescheduling or cancellation requests.
+Please contact us if your child is having any signs of illness prior to arriving for your sleep study.